Rent to Buy Mortgages

 The interest rate on your mortgage won’t be any different to what you’d end up with if you weren’t applying through Rent to Buy.

-If you decide to buy your Rent to Buy property, you have a couple of options.
-You can either use a traditional mortgage or you can use the Shared Ownership scheme.
+You have several options if you decide to buy your Rent to Buy property.
+You can either use a traditional mortgage or the Shared Ownership scheme.
 With the latter, you purchase a share of the property with a mortgage and then rent the remaining share from a council or housing association.

-Whichever route you take, having used the Rent to Buy scheme shouldn’t have an impact on the interest rate you pay on your mortgage.
-Your lender will use their standard set of criteria to determine the rate including factors such as your deposit size and credit history.
+Whichever route you take, having used the Rent to Buy scheme shouldn’t impact the interest rate you pay on your mortgage.
+Your lender will use their standard criteria to determine the rate, including your deposit size and credit history.

 Alternatives to consider

-Rent to Buy is just one option for people struggling to get on the housing ladder.
+Rent to Buy is just one option for people struggling to climb the housing ladder.

-There are a number of other options including…
+There are several other government schemes available, including…

-For anyone struggling to save a deposit to buy a home, Rent to Buy could be the answer.
+Rent to Buy could be the answer for anyone struggling to save a deposit to buy a home.
 However, before applying, it’s worth talking to a broker.
-They’ll be able to review your circumstances and advise whether you’ll be able to afford to buy the property within the next five years.
+They’ll be able to review your circumstances and advise whether you can afford to buy the property within the next five years.
 They’ll also be able to suggest alternative schemes which would be more suitable for you and could even speed up your home buying process.

 Our broker matching service can connect you with a broker who has experience helping struggling first-time buyers get onto the property ladder.

-Give us a call on 0808 189 2301 or make an enquiry and get matched with an expert today for a free initial conversation.
+Call us on 0330 818 7026 or enquire and get matched with an expert today for a free initial conversation.

 Speak to an expert